 Learn from the past.
 Then move on.

 If there are past traumas that you need to heal, consider getting some professional help.
+Or learn how to connect with your inner child.
+It won’t change the past, but it may change your perception of it.

-2) Busy Doesn’t Equate to Productivity
+2) Busy doesn’t equate to productivity

 We are all busy.
 There.
 Now get over yourself and get some actual work done.